Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 ## 2.3 TIME OR FREQUENCY OF PUBLICATION

-This CP is reviewed and updated at least once every 365 days, also to ensure that it conforms to the latest versions of applicable CAB Forum Requirements and other applicable standards and regulations.
+This CPS is reviewed and updated at least once every 365 days, also to ensure that it conforms to the latest versions of applicable CAB Forum Requirements and other applicable standards and regulations.

 As to the time and frequency of CRL publication, see §4.9.
 7.